Grosbo/CoreValidation/README.md

 }
 ```

 Classic model for signing up the user.
-Just one nullable `bool?` and three `string` fields.
+Just one nullable `bool?` and four `string` fields.
 All with rather self-descriptive names.

 ### 2. Specify its valid state